MarieHouillon/FACILE-RS-actions/README.md

 The pages need to be already existing in Grav and contain a `pipeline` and a `source` field in their frontmatter.
 The script will find all pages which match the provided `PIPELINE` and will overwrite content part of the page with the markdown file given by `source`.

 After running the script, the changes to the Grav CMS repository can be committed and pushed and the Git-Sync Plugin will update the public pages.

+Twig templates digesting the metadata can be found in the file `Twig_templates.md` in this directory.

 ```
 usage: run_markdown_pipeline [-h] [--grav-path GRAV_PATH] [--pipeline PIPELINE]